marchuang6272/portfolio/README.md

         <img class="rounded-image" src="./images/headshot.png" alt="headshot" style="width: 300px;">
         <div>
             <p>
                 Hello!
 My name is Marcanthony Huang.
-I am a recent graduate from the University of Illinois Urbana-Champaign.
-My interests and skills revolve around computer hardware design and system programming.
-I have had the privilege of collaborating with Google on machine learning assisted computer architecture projects and have engineered large-scale microarchitecture design space exploration frameworks.
-My projects spans from modifying HDL compilers for custom RISC-V vector processors to assisting in the development of a Unix-based operating system kernel in C and x86 assembly.
+I am a recent graduate from University of Illinois Urbana-Champaign’s Grainger School of Engineering.
+Within software engineering, my skills and interests revolve around computer hardware, systems programming, and machine learning.
+Outside of industry, I am passionate about computer engineering research, specifically in computer architecture and robotics.
+Currently, I work as a software engineer and researcher at the Future Architecture and System Technology for Scalable Computing Laboratory.
             </p>
         </div>
     </div>